Jachin

 The New Testament is the fulfillment of the Old Testament.

 The New Testament was originally written in Koine Greek text.
-The Old Testament was written in Hebrew.

 Daniel, Ezra and portions of the gospels may have been written in Aramaic.